Table of Contents

 For the kilobyte to gigabyte conversion you can either use the formula [GB] = [kB] / 1000000, or utilize our kB GB calculator right below; the latter approach is recommended.

 In order to conduct a conversion from kB to GB insert your value in kilobytes.
-Our app then does the math automatically without the need to press a button.
+Our app tool at the top of this page then does the math automatically without the need to press a button.
 This kB to GB calculator accepts kilobytes, gigabytes, kibytes and gibibytes as input, and automatically converts the units into all other multiples of byte.

 Frequently searched transformations on this website include, for example: